mbh226/quebec_v3/CONTRIBUTING.md

 ## How to contribute to Quebec

 The Quebec team follows the standard git workflow to manage this repository.
-Beginners will find the steps below helpful in making their first contributions.
+Beginners will find the steps detailed below helpful in making their first contributions.

 1. Clone Repository